stackrev/vue-nuxt-gh-static-landingpage/README.md

           git config --global user.email "adamd1985@users.noreply.github.com"
           yarn deploy
 ```
-in general, you would want to use ready made github plugins:
+in general, you would want to use ready made git actions plugins:

 - **actions/checkout**: to check out the latest code
 - **actions/setup-node**: to create a node environment.
 - **actions/cache**: Optional, you'd want to cache some assets, not to recreate them, example the node_modules.

-We then add some scripts using the **run** syntax.
-In that file we have the run command to generate the static app and another to deploy.
-Note that the deploy adds some git config settings before, this is needed for the *push-dir *module to work.
+We add some scripts using the **run** syntax.
+In that file we have the run command to generate the static app, and another to deploy.
+Note that the deploy adds some git config settings before, this is needed for the *push-dir* module to work.

-Note these important configurations
+Note these important configurations below.

 ```yml
 ...
 on: